Kilkenny’s medieval centrepiece

 It’s this magical combination of culture and entertainment that attracts so many people to this captivating heritage city, just 90 minutes south of Dublin.

-At the heart and soul of medieval Ireland, Kilkenny is famed for its electric atmosphere played out in its maze of narrow Norman alleyways.
-Twisting and turning around abbeys, cathedrals and crumbling city walls, there’s even an early 13th century castle dropped in the middle of it all.
-It’s surrounded by beautiful gardens that attract artistic locals, giddy kids and chilled-out tourists on sunny days.
+At the heart and soul of medieval Ireland, Kilkenny is famed for its electric atmosphere played out in its maze of narrow Norman alleyways, twisting and turning around abbeys, cathedrals and crumbling city walls.
+There’s even an early 13

 Small and beautifully formed

 As cities go, it might be small, but it’s certainly big on architectural magnificence.
-Wander around and you’ll come across the 6th-century St Canice’s Round Tower; the 16th-century Shea Alms House; and the 18th-century Thosel, which now serves as Kilkenny’s City Hall.
+Step back in time and wander along Kilkenny’s Medieval Mile, you’ll come across the 6

-And with a bustling crafts scene, arts and comedy festivals, GAA hurling specialists (shout “Go the Cats” and the locals will love you), and wonderful old pubs such as Tynan’s and Cleeres, it’s pretty much got the whole city break thing covered.
+And with a bustling crafts scene, GAA hurling specialists (shout “Go the Cats” and the locals will love you), and wonderful old pubs such as Tynan’s and Cleeres, Kilkenny's pretty much got the whole city break thing covered.